National Transmission Corporation: 2009–present: TransCo after the turnover of operations and maintenance to NGCP, privatized power grid operations and maintenance

 In 2022, the Presidential Communications Operations Office (PCOO) presented the Certificate of Compliance to TransCo for meeting the necessary requirements pursuant to Section 5.7.b of Memorandum Circular No. 2020–1 on the Harmonization of National Government Performance, Monitoring, Information, and Reporting Systems.

 In January 2022, TransCo has succeeded in testing and applying emerging ICT technologies that will make use of existing power line infrastructures to help the Department of Education (DepEd) to implement the Public Education Network program of DepEd that will provide connectivity and high-speed internet to public schools nationwide amid the pandemic.
 TransCo president Melvin Matibag said the Public Education Network-Communications Infrastructure for Learning (PEN-CIL) project would address the challenges of DepEd in ensuring the continuity of learning amid the pandemic and the expected transition to the New Normal by providing Internet connectivity in all public schools.

 In May 2022, TransCo and Palawan Electric Cooperative (PALECO) signed a memorandum of agreement (MOA) mandating the corporation to perform all functions of Small Grid System Operator to address the lingering power issues in Palawan.
 Said MOA signing is in accordance with the Department of Energy (DOE) Department Circular No. 2021-11-0039 “Mandating the National Transmission Corporation as Small Grid System Operator in Specific Areas."

+On December 12, 2025, TransCo applied the Green Energy Auction (GEA)-All with approval of Energy Regulatory Commission (ERC) which will be added on power charges starting from January 2026.

+On June 19, 2026, the Energy Regulatory Commission (ERC) stripped NGCP of its exclusive monopoly, allowing Transco and qualified power generation companies to build electric grids while bypassing the grid operated by NGCP.